Calendar of events

 Pittsfield Senior Center, 330 North Street, Pittsfield

-TREE OF THE MONTH for APRIL: the American Chestnut
+TREE OF THE MONTH for JUNE: the Eastern Cottonwood

 Pittsfield Tree Watch works to:

 - Stand for the economic, social and environmental benefits of trees

 Please come and learn more about what is happening to increase the number of trees in Pittsfield!